 It is, of course, asking for trouble to expect any web site to be problem free and at present this one can pose problems to people trying to register, log-in or subscribe (see the 2nd question below).
-However, apart from that (!), this site should certainly have many fewer problems than any of its earlier versions (possibly apart from the very first one which was so simple that there was nothing that could go wrong).
+However, apart from that (!), this site should have fewer problems than any of its earlier versions (possibly apart from the very first version of the site which was so simple that there was nothing that could go wrong with it).
 To avoid delay & problems with the release of this site in 2014, I had to scale back some initial hopes for the site (see ‘Possible changes in the future’ on History of the site) but I was keen to make sure that the site was kept simple enough to operate well for everyone.
 HOWEVER, as indicated by that 2nd question below, this has not been as successful as was initially thought.
 The long-term solution – to build a site from scratch that delivers what is needed to display our Families Database in a way that is robust enough to deal with all future changes in all of the main browers – is a huge challenge and may take some time to resolve.